aaguueeroo/aaguueeroo/README.md

 📱 I'm a Mobile App Developer with knowledge of Flutter and Java, besides other programming languages and frameworks

-👾 My unhealthiest hobby is Game Development
+👾 I would love to know more about Game Development

-📑 I prioritize a good software architecture in my projects
+📑 Software Engineering is so fun!
+And important for every project

 🌱 And I am always glad to keep learning